ghasemieh/Duplicated-Bug-Report-Detection-System/README.md

 6. Open your browser using `0.0.0.0:5000` address.

-## Implement the Application Using the Source Code
+## Implement the Application Using the Source Code Ubuntu

 Please follow the steps below:

 1. Pull the codes by git

 2. Install all requirements

 ```